jerry-wjl/full-stack-cncf-demo/README.md

 Post Initialization Checks
 --------------------------

-Once completed, on your local host (not vm) you should be able to go to the URL where jenkins is running
+Once completed, on your local host (not vm), you should be able to go to the URL where Jenkins is running

      http://devnode:4000